 But Beetle remains one of the most iconic and instantly recognizable cars and has now seemingly reached the vintage stage.

-As the Beetle reaches its final destination, Media Samosa takes a look at what helped a German origin brand take the automobile industry by storm in a post Hitler-Era.
-Hint, they ‘thought small’ and their print ads were out of the world.
+As the Beetle reaches its final destination, Media Samosa takes a look at what helped a German origin brand take the automobile industry by storm in a post-Hitler-Era.

 So how did a car that was not just of German origins, but mainly the brainchild of Adolf Hitler along with Ferdinand Porsche and manufactured in German factories laid by Hitler become the biggest selling foreign-made car in America and the fourth most influential car in the 20th century in the 1999 Car Of The Century competition?